CAN programming interface environment

 dataBitrate(), nominalBitrate()

-For selection of predefined bit-rates the value can be taken from the enumeration CANpie::CAN_Bitrate_e.
+For selection of predefined bit rates the value can be taken from the enumeration CANpie::CAN_Bitrate_e.

 ◆ setErrorFrameEnabled()

-void QCanNetwork::setErrorFrameEnabled ( bool btEnableV = true)
+void QCanNetwork::setErrorFrameEnabled ( const bool btEnableV = true)

 Parameters